stackbuilders/tutorials/tutorials/haskell/bdd-in-haskell-with-hspec/tutorial.md

 digits sum its own digits
 first.

-As a good practice some developers split their code into two source files.
+As good practice, some developers split their code into two source files.
 One of the modules will contain the function we want exposed publicly to the whole project.
 The other one (commonly suffixed as `.Internal`) will hold the helper functions.